SZ-Laeuft/registration/README.md

 - The application connects to a server at `http://szl-server:8080`.
 Ensure this server is accessible and running the appropriate API services.

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.
+This project was developed by students at **IT-HTL Ybbs** and is intended for educational use only.
+Contributions are limited to students of the institution.

+## Contact
+For questions or support, contact: [sz-laeuft@sz-ybbs.ac.at](mailto:sz-laeuft@sz-ybbs.ac.at)